Skip to page content

 Performance

-The Fund has different financial hurdle rates depending on the type of project and its level of contribution towards a Net Zero Carbon future.
+• ERF has different financial hurdle rates depending on the type of project and its level of contribution towards a Net Zero Carbon future.

 Contact us